andyarvanitis/purescript-native/README.md

 2. Create a working directory wherever you like, and a `src` subdirectory under it, which will be where you will place your own PureScript source files.

 3. Under your working directory, also create an `ffi` subdirectory, which will be where you will place C/C++ FFI source files.
+You should at least add the contents of [purescript-native-ffi](https://github.com/andyarvanitis/purescript-native-ffi) into this directory, in addition to any of your own foreign implementations.

 4. Generate the default GNU `Makefile` in your working directory by running `pscpp --makefile`.